-Wouldn't the Jewish people have more merits if they had fewer commandments to keep?
+Wouldn't the Jewish people have more merits if they had fewer commandments to observe?

 The Young Merchant

-Daniel had been so excited that he barely slept all night.
+Daniel was so excited that he barely slept.
 The young man was on his first business trip, his first visit to the famous trade fair in Leipzig.
-Daniel kept a watchful eye on the purse of money that his father-in-law had lent him to invest in worthwhile merchandise.
+Daniel kept a watchful eye on the money purse that his father-in-law had lent him to invest in profitable merchandise.

-The young man arrived safely at Leipzig and was pleased to come across his uncle.
-He proudly explained that this was his first trip to the fair and went off to find suitable lodgings for his stay.
+The young man arrived safely at Leipzig and was pleased to come across an uncle of his.
+Daniel proudly explained that this was his first trip to the fair and went off to find suitable lodgings for his stay.

-In the meanwhile, Daniel's uncle went to various local merchants, informing them that his nephew had just arrived and would be a good person to conduct business with.
+In the meanwhile, Daniel's uncle went to various local merchants, informing them that his nephew had just arrived and would be a trustworthy person to conduct business with.

-Several busy days later, Daniel visited his uncle one last time before starting his journey home.
-He had spent all of the money purchasing goods on sale from the many merchants whom he had met, and his luggage was filled with valuable merchandise he hoped to sell for a good profit.
+Several busy days later, Daniel visited his uncle again before starting his journey home.
+He had spent all of the money purchasing goods on sale from the many merchants whom he had met, and his bags were filled with valuable merchandise he hoped to sell for a good profit.